-One technique that many bodybuilders swear by is that of Drop Sets.
+One secret that many bodybuilders swear by is that of Drop Sets.
 There are many great techniques that are available for people who lift weights regularly.
 Drop Sets, however, is one of the best techniques out there, and in some ways may be the best all-around way to really stimulate muscle growth.

 Here is how Drop Sets work.
 “A drop set is the simple technique where you perform a set of any exercise to failure or just short of failure, then drop some weight and continue for more repetitions with the reduced poundage.”
 I will give a few examples of how this looks in the gym.